-In 2015, he founded Piano Talent, Inc, which offers online and in-person training for highly gifted pre-college piano students.
-In 2017, the company introduced the Piano Talent Performance Academy, an elite performance training program based in Los Angeles.
+In 2015, Mr. Shihor founded Piano Talent, Inc, which provides online and in-person training to conservatory level pre-college age students.
+In 2017, Mr. Shihor’s company launched the Piano Talent Performance Academy, an elite performance training program based in Los Angeles.

 Born in Tel Aviv, Israel, Mr. Shihor was a recipient of America-Israel Cultural Foundation scholarships from the age of 12.
-At 15, he came to the United States to study with Jorge Bolet at the Curtis Institute of Music and later graduated from the Juilliard School in New York, where he received the prestigious Gina Bachauer Prize.
-He earned his Master of Music degree from the University of Southern California’s Thornton School of Music.
-His other teachers have included Emanuel Krasovsky, John Perry and Russell Sherman.
+At 15, he came to the United States to study with Jorge Bolet at the Curtis Institute of Music and later graduated from the Juilliard School in New York.
+He also studied under Emanuel Krasovsky and Russell Sherman.